from the vehicle parts specialists.

 No. Just no. We have no idea what this person was thinking.
 It doesn’t even match the door card colour…

 No steering wheel, no problem.
 Just attach a set of pliers and you’re good to go.
 Actually, that’s a terrible suggestion.
 Not only is it clearly dangerous but you’ll also have handling comparable to a tug boat.
 Also, how do your vent your anger at other motorists without relentlessly hammering the horn?!

 Red Bull gives you wings.
 It doesn’t repair your faulty exhaust.

 If in doubt, fill it out.
 This clever driver has amassed the power of a household’s worth of flash lights to replace their broken headlight.
 Somehow we think this attempt won’t quite resolve the problem!

 Once you pop, you just can’t stop.
 Don’t apply this to your engine though.
 If you’re engine is popping you need to stop.
 A Pringles tube really isn’t the best solution, at all.

 Wipers are about the least expensive part to replace on the car.
 Granted they need replacing often but if you’re resorting to snapping your trusty sweeper and attaching it to your rear window you definitely have a problem.
 What makes it even more comical is that it’s attached to an expensive BMW X5.

 We hope you enjoyed reading this top 10.
 Don’t find yourself on one of these lists in the future.
-Use our PartWise service for new breakers and PickAPart for all vehicles manufactured in 2004 and earlier.
+Visit our online used car parts store for new breakers and our DIY Yard service for all vehicles manufactured 10 years ago or older.